cjanani/Fetch-API/README.md

-A simple application to display products fetched from dummy JSON URL (https://dummyjson.com/docs/products) using Javascript Fetch API.
 ### Fetch API Project

 <div align="left">
-  This project;s aim is to fetches data from the DummyJSON API to display a curated list of products.
+  This project;s aim is to fetches data from the DummyJSON API(https://dummyjson.com/docs/products) to display a curated list of products.
 Each product is dynamically rendered with its title, description, price, and rating.
 </div>
 <br/>